microsoft/azure_arc/azure_arc_data_jumpstart/docs/aks_postgresql_hyperscale_arm_template.md

         - Create the *LogonScript.log* file
         - Retrieve the AKS credentials & create the *kubeconfig* file in user Windows profile
         - Create the *azdata* config file in user Windows profile
-        - Install the Azure Data Studio Arc & PostgreSQL extensions
+        - Install the Azure Data Studio Azure Data CLI, Azure Arc & PostgreSQL extensions
         - Create the Azure Data Studio desktop shortcut
         - Open another Powershell session which will execute a command to watch the deployed Azure Arc Data Controller and PostgreSQL Kubernetes pods
         - Deploy the Arc Data Controller using the user params values